plausible/website/jobs/product-engineer.md

 ### Application process

-* Send your application to jobs@plausible.io.
-Include any previous work experience, skills you've acquired and technologies you've worked with.
+* Send your application to [jobs@plausible.io](mailto:jobs@plausible.io).
+Include any previous work experience, skills you've acquired and technologies you've worked with
-* We will be accepting applications until the 15th of June 2022.
+* We will be accepting applications until the 15th of June 2022
 * Short introductory interview with Uku
 * Pair programming session with Uku
 * Final interview with Uku & Marko